-Once students have finished this ACE, they will have a better understanding of the pathology, treatment, and survival of common childhood cancers.
+Once students have finished this elective, they will have a better understanding of the pathology, treatment, and survival of common childhood cancers.
 They will also gain experience in working up and treating anemias and bleeding disorders.
 These objectives are accomplished through a combination of inpatient time and outpatient time.
 Half of the course will be on the inpatient service where the students will be expected to follow their own patients, present on rounds, write daily progress notes, and prepare a short 10-15 minute discussion of a patient of interest.
 The student should also participate in walk rounds with the fellow and faculty for more informal discussion.
 The other half of the course will be in the outpatient clinic.
 While there, the student will see both new patients and patients returning for therapy.
 The student will take a history from the family, perform a physical exam, interpret lab tests, present these patients to the faculty, and write notes.
-The student will also have the opportunity to attend "specialty" clinics to see a group of patients with a focused set of problems (for example sickle cell clinic).
+The student will also have the opportunity to attend “specialty” clinics to see a group of patients with a focused set of problems (for example sickle cell clinic).

 PED-5680: Pediatric Cardiology